HAWAIIAN TRAIL AND MOUNTAIN CLUB BYLAWS

 B. The Membership Committee reviews the application and recommends or not recommends to the Board that the applicant be admitted to membership.

 C. The Board of Directors may, by majority vote, admit the applicant to membership.

 D. Associate members who wish to become regular members must satisfy the requirements set forth in Section 3 and apply for regular membership as set forth in Section 8 A.

 9. Suspension and Expulsion:

 10. A person who forfeits membership because of non-payment of dues may be reinstated upon payment of full (non-prorated) dues for the current year, provided that not more than 3 years have elapsed since January 1st of the year of forfeiture.
+There will also be a small membership reinstatement fee.
 Reinstatement requests are reviewed by the Membership Committee and forwarded to the Board of Directors for action.
 After 3 years, application for membership must be made as set forth in Sections 3, 4, and 8 above.

 11. All members have the right to examine the club records and to attend meetings of the Board of Directors, at which they may be asked to participate in discussions but are not eligible to vote.

 ARTICLE IV: FINANCES